Apple iPad notes

 * iPads have very low pointer lag.

-* Some apps like Procreate seem very heavily optimized and (apparently) use special techniques to produce **extremely** low pointer lag.
+* Some apps, like Procreate, seem heavily optimized and apparently use special techniques to produce **extremely** low pointer lag.

 ## Anti-glare sparkle